mhannum72/mylunch/README.md

 todo
 ====

+* Yes .. will do ddmenu - I will make this a wrapper for the css stuff.

+* Okay - I think I'm back to doing ddmenu, but still considering other options.
+The advantage of ddmenu is that people would be less able to hack this site- which is a nice thing.

 * Look at the arstechnica website: the background is graded, but it stays in place as you scroll down.
 This might be a nice affect.